Updated on 4 June 2019: The information contained in this article is accurate for the financial year 2019-20

 *Including Medicare levy

-It’s necessary to weigh the advantages of using these funds now against the disadvantages of withdrawing money from a concessionally-taxed environment.
+It’s important to weigh the advantages of using these funds now against the disadvantages of withdrawing money from a concessionally-taxed environment.

 While redundancy is a big upheaval, good financial advice can help you create a positive financial future.
 According to career transition expert, Peter George, Managing Director at Prima Careers, the most challenging phase in the early years of retirement, whether voluntary or involuntary, is adjusting to long-term lifestyle change.
 He says, "Initially, people may set out to accomplish all the things they've looked forward to doing with more time on their hands - travel, socialising or remodelling the house.
 However, once the laundry list - and maybe its resources - are exhausted, people often begin to wonder, what happens now?"